 Respiratory Infection

-Meanwhile, having a respiratory infection such as cold can eventually progress to asthma.
-With the airways being compromised due to cold, it worsens the condition and affect the breathing of the patient.
+Meanwhile, having a respiratory infection due to viral infections can eventually progress to asthma.
+With the airways being compromised due to cold, it worsens the condition and affects the breathing of the patient.

 When to Seek Medical Attention

-It is important to seek medical attention if you experience any symptoms of asthma or suspect that you may have the condition.
-A healthcare professional can evaluate your symptoms, conduct diagnostic tests, and recommend appropriate treatment options.
+It is important to seek medical attention from a health care provider if you experience any symptoms of asthma or suspect that you may have the condition.
+A healthcare professional can evaluate your symptoms, conduct diagnostic tests, and recommend appropriate medical treatment like asthma medications and other treatment options.

 Early diagnosis and intervention are crucial for effectively managing asthma and minimizing the risk of complications.
 With proper medical guidance, individuals with asthma can learn to control their symptoms, reduce the frequency of flare-ups, and lead a fulfilling life.